-New students and new employees are required to take an online course titled "Sexual Violence Prevention Training (SVPT).
-This training defines the terms of Sexual Violence, Domestic Violence, Dating Violence, Stalking, and consent as it relates to engaging in sexual activity in terms of Minnesota State law, (these definitions can also be found within this document at the end of this section).
+New students and new employees are required to take an online course titled "Sexual Violence Prevention Training (SVPT)."
+This training defines the terms of Sexual Violence, Domestic Violence, Dating Violence, Stalking, and consent as it relates to engaging in sexual activity in terms of Minnesota State law.
 This training also covers safe and effective options for bystander intervention and other tips for risk reduction.